 The Environmental Leaders of Tomorrow program is an innovative environmental learning experience aimed at developing the next generation of environmental leaders in our communities.

-Due to COVID-19 restrictions, the 2020-2021 program is being offered under a modified virtual framework.
+Due to COVID-19 restrictions, this program is currently being offered under a modified virtual framework.

 The program will focus on Biodiversity and the concepts of Leadership, Climate Change, and Sustainability.
 It will continue to be curriculum-linked and based on the program’s three pillar areas of Ecological Literacy, Environmental Leadership and Community Action.

-We are pleased to announce that a Schoolyard Biodiversity Grant will be offered this spring to all participating classes that are interested in further increasing the biodiversity at their school.
+We are pleased to announce that a Schoolyard Biodiversity Grant will be offered this fall to all participating classes that are interested in further increasing the biodiversity at their school.

 Classroom Action Kit

 All participating classes will receive a Classroom Action Kit consisting of resources and materials to support participation in the program.

 This kit will be delivered to participating schools in advance of starting the program, or when government and/or public health restrictions allow.